brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

     }
 }
 ```
-Now we add the Streams to FastScore using the following.
-We can also use the `fastscore stream verify` and `fastscore sample` commands detailed above to make sure they are defined correctly.
+Now we add the Streams to ModelOp Center using the following.
+We can also use the `ModelOp Center stream verify` and `ModelOp Center sample` commands detailed above to make sure they are defined correctly.
 ```
 fastscore stream add s3-input s3-input.json
 fastscore stream add s3-out s3-out.json